 Why Is It Important to Wear a Cross?

-Question: Father Andrew, your blessing.
+Question: Father Andrey, your blessing.
 Is it really very important to wear a cross at all times?
 I always wear it but I am not quite sure that I understand why it is so crucial.
 Please help me to figure it out!

 Answer: If one doesn’t wear a cross, then that person is not churched.

 We have a centuries-long tradition of wearing a cross.
 We may not be able to understand it fully because we are forgetful and not invested in spiritual matters.
 In fact, the cross is a weapon, it’s our shield.
 Before you buy a cross in a church shop, it is consecrated with a prayer.
 If you really want to figure it out, read a prayer for consecration of a cross in the Book of Needs, and you’ll see why we wear crosses and why we have them consecrated.